getfexr/website/developers/apis/rbt-pay.md

 ## Parameters

-The input parameters for InitRubixTxn is the senderDID,receiverDID,amount to be transferred,comment and quorumList.
+The input parameters for InitRubixTxn is the senderAddress,receiverAddress,amount to be transferred,comment and quorumList.
 When InitRubixTxn function is called the transaction is initiated and the transaction status is returned as response.

-### `senderDID`
+### `senderAddress`

 > `type: string` | **required**

-senderDID is the unique ID of the sender of the transaction.
+senderAddress is the unique ID of the sender of the transaction.
 This is a mandatory parameter.

-### `receiverDID`
+### `receiverAddress`

 > `type: string` | **required**

-receiverDID is the unique ID of the receiver of the transaction.
+receiverAddress is the unique ID of the receiver of the transaction.
 This is a mandatory parameter.

 ### `amount`